May 19, 2021

 Step by step it will look like this:

 - Measure.
-Using the cup that comes with your slow cooker, measure out your dry rice into a colander.
+Using the cup that comes with your rice cooker, measure out your dry rice into a colander.

-- Rinse.
-Optinal.
+- Rinse the rice (optional).
 Run the rice under water to rinse depending.

 - Place in a rice cooker.
-Add the rinsed rice to the slow cooker bowl.
+Add the rinsed rice to the bowl.

 - Add water.
 Add water until it matches the line of cups of rice measures.
 So, if you measured 4 cups of rice, you want the water to reach the 4th line on your rice cooker.